styleflasher/xrowextract/README.txt

 Developed by
 Björn Dieding ( bjoern@xrow.de )

-Financed by
-Brian Atkin, FREECPD LIMITED http://www.freecpd.co.uk

 This extenstion delivers tools for extracting/exporting content object data to csv.
-It is part of the toolkit of FREECPD.

 It comes with following modules/views

-extract/csv
+xrowextract/csv